-- Roast the nuts (wallnuts or pecans) for 10 minutes in the oven at 150ºC (300ºF).
+- Roast the nuts for 10 minutes in the oven at 150ºC (300ºF).
 Let them cool down and then finely grind them using a food processor.

 - Divide the egg whites from yolks.
 Place them in a mixing bowl and add 2 tbsp of lemon juice, 2 tbsp sweetener and half a teaspoon of sea salt.
 Beat at high speed with an electric mixer till you get a stiff peak meringue.

-- Using a spatula, gently fold the ground nuts into the meringue.
-Mix until you get a thick but fluffy batter.
+- Using a spatula, gently mix the ground nuts into the meringue.
+Continue mixing until you get a thick but fluffy batter.

 - Grease a ceramic or metallic tart pan with a little butter or coconut oil and pour in the meringue and nuts mixture.
 Spread nicely with a spatula but leave the edges uncovered.
 Leave some of the mixture for later.